-- All members have equal rights, privileges and obligations - No person can speak until recognized by the chair - Personal remarks during debate are out of order - Only one question at a time may be considered, and only one person may have the floor at any one time - Members have a right to know what the immediately pending question is and to have it restated before a vote is taken - Full and free discussion of every main motion is a basic right
+- All members have equal rights, privileges, and obligations - No person can speak until recognized by the chair - Personal remarks during debate are out of order - Only one question at a time may be considered, and only one person may have the floor at any one time - Members have a right to know what the immediately pending question is and to have it restated before a vote is taken - Full and free discussion of every main motion is a basic right

-- A quorum must be present for business to be conducted - A majority decides a question except when basic rights of members are involved or a rule provides otherwise. - A 2/3 vote is required for any motion that deprives a member of right in any way (e.g., cutting off debate) - Silence gives consent.
+- Ability for each member to provide input - Majority rule - Protection of the rights of all members including the minority - A quorum must be present for business to be conducted - A majority decides a question except when basic rights of members are involved or a rule provides otherwise. - A 2/3 vote is required for any motion that deprives a member of right in any way (e.g., cutting off debate) - Silence gives consent.
 Those who do not vote allow the decision to be made by those who do vote. - The Chair should always remain impartial